Aliases for EXOSC1 Gene

 External Ids for EXOSC1 Gene

 This gene encodes a core component of the exosome.
 The mammalian exosome is required for rapid degradation of AU rich element-containing RNAs but not for poly(A) shortening.
-The association of this protein with the exosome is mediated by protein-protein interactions with ribosomal RNA-processing protein 42 and ribosomal RNA-processing protein 46. [provided by RefSeq, Jul 2008]
+The association of this protein with the exosome is mediated by protein-protein interactions with ribosomal RNA-processing protein 42 and ribosomal RNA-processing protein 46.
+Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for EXOSC1 Gene

 EXOSC1 (Exosome Component 1) is a Protein Coding gene.
 Diseases associated with EXOSC1 include cerebellopontine angle tumor and sarcomatosis.
-Among its related pathways are Transport to the Golgi and subsequent modification and Unfolded Protein Response (UPR).
+Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include RNA binding and exoribonuclease activity.

 UniProtKB/Swiss-Prot for EXOSC1 Gene